 While most states levy a state income tax on Social Security benefits, Illinois does not— even if the person receiving them is under 65 years old.

-If you received a lump sum payment of disability benefits in 2017, you can lower the amount of taxes owed by spreading them out.
+If you received a lump sum payment of disability benefits in 2021, you could lower the amount of taxes owed by spreading them out.
 The IRS allows you to spread the taxes on lump sum benefits over the previous tax years to which the benefits apply.
 You can do this on your current year return and do not have to file amended returns.

 If you end up owing money to the taxman, you may want to request that the SSA withhold taxes.
 The SSA is not required to withhold taxes from your Social Security Disability payments, so you will need to contact your local Social Security office to make these arrangements.